This theme expects resources like images as local files. We need to place them in page bundles and register them in the front-matter.

 params key.
 This theme can process a bunch of them for the CommonMark image element.

-There may be also a downside of this approach depending on the specific content structure.
-In case we want to include a resource more than once, we need to store and register it repeatedly.
-To overcome this problem at least partially, this theme is also looking for resources in taxonomy and parent pages, when they are not found in the current page.
-This also allows to use resources in simple pages, which aren’t bundles themselves.
+There may be a downside to this approach depending on our specific content structure.
+In case we want to include a resource more than once, we need to store and register it repeatedly in different page bundles.
+To overcome this problem, this theme is also looking for resources in taxonomy and parent pages.
+This also allows to use already registered resources in simple pages, which aren’t bundles themselves.

 In case a resource is not found in a given page, the theme tries the next related page and so on in the following order: